LLNL/conduit/src/docs/sphinx/building.rst

  * **HDF5_DIR** - Path to a HDF5 install.
 (Silo support depends on HDF5)

+* **BLT_SOURCE_DIR** - Path to BLT.  *(default = "blt")*

+ Defaults to "blt", where we expect the blt submodule.
+The most compelling reason to override is to share a single instance of BLT across multiple projects.

 Installation Path Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Conduit's build system provides an **install** target that installs the Conduit libraires, headers, python modules, and documentation.
 These CMake options allow you to control install destination paths: